earlephilhower/ESP8266Audio/README.md

 *NOTE*:  A prior version of this schematic had a direct connection from the ESP8266 to the base of the transistor.
 While this does provide the maximum amplitude, it also can draw more current from the 8266 than is safe, and can also cause the transistor to overheat.

 As of the latest ESP8266Audio release, with the software delta-sigma DAC the LRCLK and BCLK pins *can* be used by an application.
-Simply use normal `pinMode` and `dicitalWrite` or `digitalRead` as desired.
+Simply use normal `pinMode` and `digitalWrite` or `digitalRead` as desired.

 ### High pitched buzzing with the 1-T circuit
 The 1-T amp can _NOT_ drive any sort of amplified speaker.
 If there is a power or USB input to the speaker, or it has lights or Bluetooth or a battery, it can _NOT_ be used with this circuit.